Glossary

 • Downstream external stakeholders (clients)

-Perfluorocarbons are a family of gases made only of carbon and fluorine atoms.
+Perfluorocarbons are a family of gases composed only of carbon and fluorine atoms.
 They are GHGs included in the Kyoto Protocol.

-Notion specific to a regulatory carbon accounting exercise of an organisation.
-It is the emissions contained within the operational boundary that will actually be accounted for in the assessment exercise.
+Notion specific to a regulatory exercise of carbon accounting of an organisation.
+It concerns the emissions contained in the operational boundary that will actually be accounted for in the assessment exercise.
 It may therefore be part of the operational boundary.

-Set of emission sources considered during an organisation's carbon accounting exercise and their allocation by emission category.
+All emission sources taken into account during an organisation's carbon accounting exercise and their breakdown by emission category.

 Specific time period for an organisation's carbon accounting exercise.